Updated post: 01/11/2019 | November 2019

 Money in Iceland

 Iceland’s currency is called Króna (ISK).
 Due to the lack of subdivisions, get used to seeing lots of zeros.

 It’s worth noting that the Króna has no value outside of Iceland.
 Therefore, you should not exchange large amounts of currency, and you should change it back before you leave.
 Also, as you are unlikely to be able to get hold of Króna in your home country, you will need to change currency on arrival.
 It’s best to do this in downtown Reykjavik rather than at the airport.

 The good news is that Iceland is almost a cashless society.
 Credit cards rule supreme and can be used for even the smallest of purchases.
 Therefore, I did not change any currency and used my credit card for the entire duration of my trip to Iceland.
 But check that your credit card provider will not charge you an extortionate fee for using your card overseas.

-How to save money when travelling alone in Iceland
+How to save money in Iceland

 Accommodation in Iceland does not come cheap.
 To save money on lodgings, conventional wisdom applies:

 - Get the best possible deals by using price comparison websites, for example, Google Hotels.

 - Consider self-catering accommodation, through Airbnb or Booking.com.
 This will also save you money on food.

 I got a great deal three weeks before I flew with BA Holidays.
 This bundled flights at convenient times and to/from convenient airports with a centrally-located three-star hotel that included breakfast.
 This deal cost marginally more than the hotel alone if I had booked these separately.